2013–14 Charlton Athletic F.C. season

 During the 2013–14 English football season, Charlton Athletic competed in the Football League Championship for the second consecutive season.
 Along with competing in the Championship, the club also participated in the FA Cup and League Cup.
 The season covered the period from 1 July 2013 to 30 June 2014.

+Kit

+Sportswear giants Nike were Kit suppliers, with Andrews Air Conditioning being the front of shirt sponsor.